SociallyCompute/stackedit/MHS_Login_Requirements.md

 	    Endpoint: /api/mhslogin/:studentemail/:token
 	    Return: {teacherid: "<teacherid>", classid: "<classid>", studentid: "<studentid>"}

-		Description: A list of all your bank accounts and
+		Description: A list of all your bank accounts and crede
 	```
 	  2. Login technology is addressable through an API call.
 	  3. .NET and Unity have necessary technology to leverage the available API's (seems obviously true, but lets make sure.)